(949) 407-8904 Mon - Fri 08:00 - 17:00 1940 East Deere Avenue, Suite 100, Santa Ana, CA 92705, USA

 Why?
 The same reasons apply: lightweight, durable, and corrosion-resistant.
 In aircraft, aluminum reduces fuel use while maintaining safety.
 In trains, it helps boost speed and cut down on maintenance.
 And in boats, it holds up against saltwater better than steel.

-Basically, if it moves, aluminum is probably in the mix.
+Essentially, if it moves, aluminum is likely involved.

 5. Electrical Power Systems